UEFA imposes 10-month ban on Athletic Club player Yeray Álvarez after accidental contamination

 The player denied taking performance-enhancing drugs, and it was instead an accidental contamination due to a treatment he takes against hair loss, after going through chemotherapy in 2017.
 UEFA accepted his explanation, that the player had no bad intentions, but nevertheless had to impose a sentence: "in accordance with current regulations, athletes are responsible for their own conduct and, consequently, the defender should have confirmed whether the medication was permitted before taking it."

-As a result, he imposes a 10-month ban, which started when he volontarily accepted the provisional suspension on June 2.
-He will be allowed to play again on April 2, 2026, and rejoin training sessions two months earlier.
+As a result, he imposes a 10-month ban, which started when he voluntarily accepted the provisional suspension on June 2.
+He will be allowed to play again on April 2, 2026, and re-join training sessions two months earlier.
 Had UEFA not accepted his explanation, his bam would have been lasted over a year.